dpgithubRepo/agentic_design_patterns/prompt_chaining/promptchaining.md

 The system uses **prompt chaining**, where multiple LLM steps are executed sequentially to achieve accurate and structured results.

+[**LangChain**](https://www.langchain.com/) simplifies the development of LLM-based applications by providing components such as prompt templates, chains, memory, and integrations with external data sources, making it easier to build scalable and modular AI systems.

 ---

 ## 🧠 How It Works